SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 The example above contains a number of metadata items for the device:

--   "c8y\_IsDevice" marks devices that can be managed using Cumulocity IoT's Device Management.
+-   "c8y\_IsDevice" marks devices that can be managed using {{< product-name-1 >}}'s Device Management.
--   "com\_cumulocity\_model\_Agent" marks devices running a Cumulocity IoT agent.
+-   "com\_cumulocity\_model\_Agent" marks devices running a {{< product-name-1 >}} agent.
 Such devices will receive all operations targeted to themselves and their children for routing.
 -   "c8y\_SupportedOperations" states that this device can be restarted and configured.
 In addition, it can carry out software and firmware updates.

-For more information, refer to the [Device management library](https://cumulocity.com/api/#section/Device-management-library) in the Cumulocity IoT OpenAPI Specification.
+For more information, refer to the [Device management library](https://cumulocity.com/api/#section/Device-management-library) in the {{< OpenAPI >}}.

 If the device could be successfully created, a status code of 201 is returned.
 If the original request contains an "Accept" header as in the example, the complete created object is returned including the ID and URL to reference the object in future requests.
 The returned object also include references to collections of child devices and child assets that can be used to add children to the device (see below).

 #### Step 3: Register the device

 After the new device has been created, it can now be associated with its built-in identifier as described in Step 1.
-This ensures that the device can find itself in Cumulocity IoT after the next power-up.
+This ensures that the device can find itself in {{< product-name-1 >}} after the next power-up.

 Continuing the above example, we would associate the newly created device "2480300" with its hardware serial number: